FAQ

 How to borrow an asset?

-To borrow an asset in the protocol, you should first deposit any asset in the Variable Rate Pool, enable that asset as collateral in your dashboard, and then you will be able to borrow any asset paying a variable or a fixed interest rate according to your preference.
+To borrow an asset in the protocol, you should first deposit any asset in the Variable Rate Pool, enable that asset as collateral in your dashboard, and then you can borrow any asset paying a variable or a fixed interest rate according to your preference.

 What is the Health Factor?